stfc/RegentParticleDSL/docs/intro/DSL.md

 The arguments to the function are two `part` ( `part1` and `part2` ) and `r2` which contains the square of the distance between them.
 The values in the particles can be freely modified, and local variables can be created and used as required.

+There are two types of pairwise kernels supported in HartreeParticleDSL at the moment:
+- Symmetric pairwise kernels can freely update part1 and part2 and perform reduction operations to the config.
+These are not currently supported for the
+  High Performance implementations, though we expect to add these soon.
+- Asymmetric pairwise kernels can only update part1 and perform reduction operations to the config.

 ### Per-particle Kernel